 Tutanota’s web client is something you may expect from most email service providers.
 You get a clean-looking user interface, much of which you can customize according to your needs and preferences.

-Encrypted search, 2FA, and spam rules configuration is possible.
+Encrypted search, 2FA, and spam rules configurations are possible.
 If you’re a power user, you should stick to this mode.
 You can even save encrypted IP addresses in your sessions’ audit log.
 Every other method to log into Tutanota pales in comparison to their web client.

 Tutanota apps for iOS and Android enable you to get all the features that should be familiar from the web client.
 The apps come with push notifications, swipe gestures (depending on your device), and full-text search.
 Automatic synchronization between your mobile devices and desktop clients is possible, but keep in mind that desktop won’t have an offline mode.